DafDandy/kubuntu_new_install/README.md

 	cd ubuntu_new_install
 	chmod u+x new_install.sh
 	yes|./new_install.sh

+#### Before running the next commands please take a look at the 2 main [desktop environments](https://github.com/DafDandy/ubuntu_new_install/blob/main/System%20Configuration%20Documentation/Desktop%20Environment%20Change.md](https://linuxhint.com/comparing_kde_vs_gnome/) to determine if you want to swap out for another one.
+You can read the article to determine for yourself what the best use case is for you, I chose KDE since it is lighter weight and looks more like windows.

 #### After running the first script go ahead and run the second with the following commands:
 	cd ubuntu_new_install